Ryan McMahon Player Props: Rockies vs. Tigers

 Ryan McMahon At The Plate

-- Among qualifying hitters, he ranks 60th in batting average, while his on-base percentage ranks 40th and he is 38th in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 66th, his on-base percentage ranks 44th, and he is 44th in the league in slugging.

-- McMahon will look to extend his five-game hitting streak.
-He's batting .333 during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.